MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/add-a-server-to-a-sharepoint-server-2016-farm.md

 - Verify that the new server meets the hardware and software requirements described in [Hardware and software requirements for SharePoint Server 2016](hardware-and-software-requirements.md).

-- Verify that the new server meets the hardware and software requirements described in [Hardware and software requirements for SharePoint Server 2019](hardware-and-software-requirements-2019.md).
+- Verify that the new server meets the hardware and software requirements described in [Hardware and software requirements for SharePoint Server 2019 Public Preview](hardware-and-software-requirements-2019.md).

 - Verify that you have the minimum level of permissions that are required to install and configure SharePoint Servers 2016 or 2019 on a new server.
 You must be a member of the Farm Administrators SharePoint group and the Administrators group on the local server to complete the procedures in this article.
 For more information, see [Initial deployment administrative and service accounts in SharePoint Server](initial-deployment-administrative-and-service-accounts-in-sharepoint-server.md).